 The people who make ACORN

 Jeb earned his PhD in Counseling Psychology from Duke University in 1978.
 Before founding the ACORN Collaboration, Jeb worked as Executive Director for The Center for Family Development, Executive Director of Behavioral Health Systems at United Health Care, and Director of Clinical Programs for Aetna Health Plans.
 In 1998 Jeb founded the Center for Clinical Informatics and began work on the ALERT System for PacifiCare Behavioral Health.
 The ALERT system survived the transition of ownership to United Health Care.
 The collaboration with various academic researchers who were granted access to data within the ALERT system resulted in a steam of peer reviewed articles advancing the methodology for benchmarking treatment outcomes.
 In 2007 Jeb and Takuya Minami founded the ACORN Collaboration and began work on a next generation clinical information system with a goal of greatly expanding the capabilities of older platforms.
-The ACORN Collaboration is the culmination of lessons learned in managed care: If you improve patient outcomes, you shorten treatment times, you prevent drop out, and you increase the value of care.
+The ACORN Collaboration platform continues to build of lessons learned over 20 years of research and development: If you improve patient outcomes, you shorten treatment times, you prevent drop out, and you increase the value of care.

 Tak leads the psychometric research and development of advanced statistical methods at ACORN.
 Over his academic career, he has focused on psychotherapy process and outcome measurement, particularly with regards to the effectiveness of psychotherapy practiced in clinical service settings (e.g., mental health clinics, university/college counseling centers).
 In 2007 Tak and Jeb founded the ACORN Collaboration and began work on a next generation clinical information system with a goal of greatly expanding the capabilities of older platforms.
 He is a member of APA Division 17 (Society of Counseling Psychology) and the Society for Psychotherapy Research.
 Tak is currently Associate Dean in the College of Education and Human Development at University of Massachusetts, Boston.